Military working dogs sniff out narcotics, display skills for anti-drug week

 |0

-This work, Military working dogs sniff out narcotics, display skills for anti-drug week [Image 4 of 4], by Sean Kimmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military working dogs sniff out narcotics, display skills for anti-drug week, by Sean Kimmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT